ErDeepakShaw/PythonLearning/README.md

 # PythonLearning
-Objective of this repo to learn GitHub.
+Objective of this repo to learn python.